var dimensionValue = 'SOME_DIMENSION_VALUE'; ga('set', 'dimension4', dimensionValue);

 Don't let pets spend time around the pool unsupervised.
 You can prevent most accidents if you keep them in sight when they are near the pool.
 Using a fence or a safety cover around the pool will protect them from accidents when you can't.

 Pets need a way to get out of the pool easily.
-They may need to be taught where the steps are and how to get out.
+If a dog doesn't know how to get out of the pool, they will try to claw their way out.
+This can lead to drowning and a torn liner.
+Protect their safety and your pool by teaching them where the steps are and how to get out.
 If your pool doesn't have steps you can add a pet ramp.

 Pool chemicals can irritate your pets skin and can make them sick if they lick the chemicals off.
 Rinse them off after they swim to keep the chemicals from drying on their fur.

 Not all dogs are natural swimmers.
 A life jacket will provide extra buoyancy and a dash of bright colors so that your dog can stay afloat and remain highly visible.

 Who doesn't like a nap after a swim.
 Make sure you give your dog plenty of breaks from swimming so they don't get exhausted.
 They also need plenty of drinking water because swimming can make them hot and thirsty.

 Don't let your pets drink the pool water.
 The chemicals in the water can make them sick.

 Enjoying your pool with your pets is one of the joys of summer.
 Taking a few precautions will keep them safe from harm.
 The most important is adequate supervision.
 Just like with children, leaving pets unattended around a pool can lead to unnecessary injury.
 This, along with introducing them to the water and teaching them how to exit the water, can keep the pool area a fun and safe environment.

 Hi. just wondering if anyone has had issues with pets (dogs specifically) that swim in the pool and have torn the liner?